Cristmass History, Family Crest & Coats of Arms

 "It is an ancient name in the eastern counties, and in the 13th century it was still established in the form of Cristemasse in Cambridgeshire and Hunts, and there were a few of the name in Essex.
 In 1433 John Crystmasse was a gentleman of Morden - Steeple in this county."

 This web page shows only a small excerpt of our Cristmass research.
-Another 101 words (7 lines of text) covering the years 1185, 1191, 1308, and 1602 are included under the topic Early Cristmass History in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) covering the years 1185, 1191, 1308, 1602 and 1634 are included under the topic Early Cristmass History in all our PDF Extended History products and printed products wherever possible.

 Cristmass has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Cristmass have been found, including Christmas, Cristmas, Cristmus, Christmus and many more.